Through various cooperative schemes UCC staff can gain access to the Libraries of other third level institutions.

-Staff and Students of UCC wishing to avail of this scheme should contact the Library & IT Desk, Q Floor, Boole Library.
+Staff and Students of UCC wishing to avail of this scheme should contact the Library Services Desk, Q Floor, Boole Library.

 Members of other participating libraries wishing to gain access to the UCC Library should contact their home library for details of this scheme.